- What is a Student Account?

 15. I had a check returned, what do I need to do?

 If a check is returned for insufficient funds, the university's bank will automatically send it through a second time.
-If the check is returned the second time, the university will assess the student account a $50 service charge and the student account may be subject to a 10% late fee with the maximum charge of $75 on the returned check.
+If the check is returned the second time, the university will assess the student account a $50 service charge, and the student account may be subject to a 10% late fee with a maximum charge of $75 on the returned check.
 Repayment (including the service charge) must be made upon notification with guaranteed funds.
+If repayment is made by eCheck or personal check, the Bursar's Office will wait ten business days for the payment to clear before releasing a transcript/registration hold.

 16. What is Hope Scholarship/ Life Long Learning Credits?